 - Take That!: When Lance has Kimura at his mercy, one of the Noodle Implements he needs to torture the information out of him is a Nickelback album.

-- Tap on the Head: One of Lance's signature moves, used to easily knock out the big and burly Kimura almost instantly.Lance: Just a ''few'' ounces of pressure to the vagus nerve, and look at your boy!
+- Tap on the Head: One of Lance's signature moves, used to easily knock out the big and burly Kimura almost instantly.Lance: Just three ounces of pressure to the vagus nerve, and look at your boy!
 Sleepy night-night.

 - Token Evil Teammate: Lovey, oddly enough.
-When Marcy's agents corner Lance and Walter in Venice, she suggests that they Kill Them All.
+When Marcy's agents corner Lance and Walter in Venice, she suggests that they Leave No Survivors.
 Lance, who has no qualms about killing when necessary, calls this "dark".
 During the Final Battle, she saves Marcy from a drone that was behind her shoulder, then claims she was aiming for Marcy's head.

 - Toothy Bird: Lance notably has teeth in pigeon form.

 - Tragic Villain: Downplayed.
-Killian was evil before he got scarred and his crew died but while he isn't justified for targeting all the spies in the world, the loss of his crew is played in a sympathetic way since he truly cared for them.
+Killian was evil before he got scarred and his crew died but while he isn't justified for targeting everyone in Lance's agency, the loss of his crew is played in a sympathetic way since he truly cared for them.

 - Transformation Trinket: At the end Walter is shown to have refined the antidote into a bowtie that transforms Lance back on contact, with him wearing it with his other clothes in human form.